DatacomNZ/common-dotnet-cli-templates/README.md

 2. Datacom.CommonCore.Collections
 3. Datacom.CommonCore.Diagnostics

-It is named pavlova cause cakes have layers too!
+It is named Cheesecake cause cakes have layers too!

 ### Usage

-<code>dotnet new pavlova [--name {solutionName}]</code>
+<code>dotnet new cheesecake [--name {solutionName}]</code>

 -name is not required.
 The template derives the name from the folder name.

 ### Installation
-<code>dotnet new -i "pavlova"</code>
+<code>dotnet new -i "cheesecake"</code>

-## Cheesecake Template
+## Pavlova Template
-The cheesecake template is an ALTERNATIVE implementation of the clean/onion architecture.
+The Pavlova template is an ALTERNATIVE implementation of the clean/onion architecture.

 This implementation is also based on recommendations from the midlands Solution Architecture team.
 It includes custom nuget packages that we want to use throughout our solutions.